-Parts Function Up and Down Arrow buttons \$ Use the Up or Down arrow keys to go through the information on the LCD screen.
+Parts Function Up and Down Arrow buttons Use the Up or Down arrow keys to go through the information on the LCD screen.
 This is also used to move between each menu when you configure the subsystem.
-Select button ~ This is used to enter the option you have selected.
+Select button This is used to enter the option you have selected.
 Exit button EXIT Press this button to return to the previous menu.
-NOTE: This button can also be used to reset the alarm beeper.

-Environment Status LEDs
+Environment Status